google/csv-to-firestore/README.md

 ## Deployment

-The cloud function requires the collection id the be specified in the filename as the following: "filename[collection=YOUR_COLLECTION_ID].csv" Optionally it is also possible to add [key=YOUR_COLUMN_FOR_DOCUMENT_ID] to the filename to specify which column to use for the document id.
-If no column is specified, firestore will create a random id.
+The cloud function requires the collection id the be specified in the filename as the following: "filename[collection=YOUR_COLLECTION_ID].csv".
+Optionally it is also possible to add the following options:
+  - "[key=YOUR_COLUMN_FOR_DOCUMENT_ID]" to specify which column to use for the document id.
+If no column is specified, Firestore will create a random id.
+  - "[database=YOUR_DATABASE_NAME]" to specify which database to use, if you're not using the default one.

 Retrieve the repository by running the following command: